ungil/Bloomie.jl/README.md

 [BLPAPI](https://www.bloomberg.com/professional/support/api-library/) wrapper to retrieve data from Bloomberg.
 Tested only with the Desktop API on Windows.

-The following requests implemented: ReferenceData, HistoricalData, IntradayBar, PortfolioData, Beqs (but some of the options for HistoricalData and IntradayBar are not handled).
+The following requests are implemented: ReferenceData, HistoricalData, IntradayBar, PortfolioData, Beqs (but some of the options for HistoricalData and IntradayBar are not handled).

 ## Installation